xmos/lib_camera/doc/2_quick_start_guide/Quick_Start_guide.rst

         ninja -C build example_take_picture_raw

-4. Run the example using the following command:
+5. Run the example using the following command:

 .. code-block:: console

     python python/run_xscope_bin.py build/examples/take_picture_raw/example_take_picture_raw.xe

-5. You should see the camera comminucating with the host and the image being saved to a .raw file
+6. You should see the camera comminucating with the host and the image being saved to a .raw file.

-6. To decode the image use the following command:
+7. To decode the image use the following command:

 .. code-block:: console

     python python/decode_raw8.py

-7. You should see the decoded image displayed on the screen
+8. You should see the decoded image displayed on the screen